adrido/minetest-mapper-cpp/doc/manual.rst

 ............................................
 	Write text on the map, at the specified location, using the given color.

-	The text can consist of any number of words. be careful when using characters that the command shell may interpret, like '``"``', '``$``', etc. On unix-like systems, use single quotes to avoid interpretation of most characters (except for ``'`` itself).
+	The text can consist of any number of words.
+Be careful when using characters that the command shell may interpret, like '``"``', '``$``', etc. On unix-like systems, use single quotes to avoid interpretation of most characters (except for ``'`` itself).